The web design market is like a jungle for small businesses.

 So to stay ahead of the curve, pay attention to what’s happening with the Web.
 That way, your website will be adequate in 2019 and beyond.

-- Flat web design scores 20% higher in terms of usability than a skeuomorphic one.
+Flat web design scores 20% higher in terms of usability than a skeuomorphic2Term used to describe digital objects which look like their real-life counterparts.
+For example, the calculator on your phone is skeuomorphic. one.

 We live in a world of wonders.
 Everything’s changing so fast that we can barely keep up the pace.
 That’s why you and your website should look into the future and be ready to adapt to it.